MDSADABWASIM/cli-todo/README.md

 # cli-todo

-Simple Interactive Terminal Todo App in Rust.
-This is meant to be an experimental playground for testing ideas on Immediate TUIs.
+A blazingly fast Rust TUI todo app with Vim keybindings for terminal purists.
+An experimental playground for Immediate Mode rendering—where every keystroke triggers a full UI rebuild, no state diffing required.

 ## Installation